KubaM381/WebBuilder/js/README.md

 palette, background-editor binding, palette UI for custom icons.
 Also owns the **shared interaction controller** `attachInteraction()` (click + drag via Pointer Events, with a movement threshold and `state.dragLock`), which `header-footer.js` reuses for bar elements.
+Text-style CSS (bold/italic/ underline/font-family) for rendered elements comes from the shared `WebBuilderUtils.buildTextStyleCss()` helper, also used by `export.js`.

 ### `inspector.js`
 Right-hand properties panel for normal canvas elements: text content,